geeknarrator/urlscanner/README.md

 - `GET /api/scans`: List all scans submitted by the user.
 - `GET /api/scans/{id}`: Return details and results of a specific scan.
 - `DELETE /api/scans/{id}`: Delete a specific scan request and its results.

-**Available scan statuses**: `SUBMITTED`, `PROCESSING`, `DONE`, `FAILED`

-## Architecture and Design

-The system is designed as a classic asynchronous worker architecture to ensure the API remains responsive and resilient.

-1.  **API Layer (`UrlScanController`)**: A thin, non-blocking layer for authentication, validation, and immediately persisting scan requests with a `SUBMITTED` status.
-2.  **Persistence Layer (PostgreSQL)**: Acts as a reliable queue, decoupling the API from the background workers.
-This guarantees no requests are lost.
-3.  **Worker Layer (`UrlScanWorker`)**: A stateless background process with two scheduled tasks:
-    *   **Submission Worker**: Polls for `SUBMITTED` scans and sends them to `urlscan.io`.
-    *   **Result Worker**: Polls for `PROCESSING` scans and fetches their results.
-4.  **External Service Client (`UrlScanIoClient`)**: An encapsulated client that handles all communication with the `urlscan.io` API, including rate-limit handling.

-### Fault Tolerance and Rate Limiting

-- **Resilience**: Because the workers are stateless and the state is stored in the database, the system is highly fault-tolerant.
-If a worker dies, a new one will start and pick up the work exactly where the last one left off.
-- **Rate Limiting**: The `UrlScanIoClient` includes a simple retry mechanism.
-If it receives a `429 Too Many Requests` error, it will pause and retry, preventing the service from being blocked by the external API.
-- **User Experience**: The API feels fast because it responds immediately.
-The user can poll for status updates without having to wait for the full scan to complete, which is a key principle of good asynchronous design.

 ## Development